-Mobile services: Mobile cellular penetration in the West Bank and Gaza (WBG) is below the average penetration in Arab States region and globally.
-The level of competition is limited between the two licensed operators: Paltel Group with its mobile branded services Jawwal; and, Wataniya Mobile (one of Ooredoo group companies), which was granted a licence to operate in Palestine in 2006 and started operations in the West Bank in 2009.
-3G and LTE services are not offered yet in the West Bank and Gaza, and mobile services are limited to GSM services.
-The frequency bands offered to mobile operators in the 900 MHz are limited and some of them are shared with Israeli operators.
-Palestinian operators are facing competition from Israeli operators, who are offering 3G and LTE networks that Palestinian operators cannot provide.
-Israeli operators presently cover 80 per cent of the territory of the West Bank and estimates suggest these operators capture between 7 per cent and 30 per cent of the West Bank market (World Bank, 2016).
-In 2016, the Palestinian Ministry of Telecommunications and Information Technology (MTIT) signed a final agreement with Israel to allow Palestinian telecommunication companies to provide 3G services in the West Bank governorates and to allow Wataniya Mobile to operate a 2G mobile system in Gaza.
+Mobile services: Mobile cellular penetration in Palestine is below the average penetration rate in the Arab States region and globally.
+The competition is limited to the two licensed operators: PalTel Group, with its mobile branded services Jawwal; and Wataniya Mobile (one of the Ooredoo Group companies), which was granted a licence to operate in Palestine in 2006 and started operations in the West Bank in 2009.
+In the West Bank, in January 2018, mobile services were launched in some frequencies (5 MHz exclusive for each operator).
+Wataniya launched 2G services in Gaza at the end of 2017.
+The frequency bands offered to mobile operators for 2G in the 900 and 1 800 MHz and 3G in the 2 100 MHz are limited, and some of them are shared with Israeli operators.
+Israeli operators, which are unauthorized by the Palestinian Authority, presently cover 80 per cent of the territory of the West Bank, and estimates suggest these operators capture between 7 per cent and 30 per cent of the West Bank market (World Bank, 2016).